Michael-Elrod-dev/Pygame-Engine/README.md

 ### Player Initialization
 ![Player Initialization](https://github.com/Michael-Elrod-dev/Zombie-Lab/blob/main/Images/Player.png)

-Player.py - This file handles the player's status by getting user input and updating the status of the player character based on its velocity and applys gravity.
+Player.py - This file handles the player's status by getting user input and updating the status of the player character based on its velocity and applies gravity.
 This file also calls the classes that import game assets.
 The update function within Player.py runs every frame.

 ### User Interface
 ![UI](https://github.com/Michael-Elrod-dev/Zombie-Lab/blob/main/Images/UI.png)